Gionian/Exploratory-Data-Analysis-EDA-R/README.md

 library(ggplot2)
 ```

-After loading the data from the excel file `read.xlsx()`, data preparation and cleaning were performed in order to facilitate analysis.
-This included making all NA values to 0 `df[is.na(df)]<-0` and from the column titles and some item renaming.
+After loading the data from the excel file `read.xlsx()`, data preparation and cleaning was performed in order to facilitate analysis.
+This included making all NA values to 0 `df[is.na(df)]<-0` and changing column titles and some item renaming.

-For a more thorough evaluation To produce a more focused analysis, the functions `groupby()` and `pivot wider()` are employed.
+For a more thorough evaluation to produce a more focused analysis, the functions `groupby()` and `pivot wider()` are employed.

-Plot with multiple Lines.
+Line Plot with multiple Lines using The functions `geom_line()`, `geom_point()`.

 &nbsp;&nbsp;&nbsp;&nbsp;*Picture 1.
 Historical development of CSR submitted files per region & total view of the trend.*
 ![image](Images/Line%20Plot.png)

 Small multiple can be used as an alternative of stacking or grouping.
 It is straightforward to make thanks to the  `facet_wrap()` function.

 &nbsp;&nbsp;&nbsp;&nbsp;*Picture 2.
-Small Multiple Barchart of the CSR reports per Organization Size per Region.*
+Barchart of the CSR reports per Organization Size per Region.*
 ![image](Images/Group%20Bar%20Chart.png)

-After importing the data set of the world map to join `left_join()` with our dataset to manage the creation of the map plot
+After importing the data set of the world map to join `left_join()` with our dataset to manage the creation of the map plot.

 ```
 mapdata<- map_data("world")